 Which are THE classic putters?
 Below is our list at www.Best-Putter.com.
-Read an independent, hands-on review of each by clicking on the links below and find out where to buy them at the best prices!
+Read an independent, hands-on review of each in our list below by clicking on the links and you can also find out where to buy them at the best prices!

 Scroll down to below the reviews to read about the different types of classic putter (inactive links below are for putters pending review - check back soon!)

 But first, here are the different types of classic putters:

 Blade putters are the traditionalists weapons of choice.
 Jack Nicklaus won almost all his majors with this style of putter.
 They are heavily toe weighted putters

 , so will only really suit an open-square-closed stroke.

 They're almost the stuff of legend now.
 Bullseye Putters are not a brand but a design.
 Over the years they've been used by great putters including: Jack Nicklaus, Nick Faldo, Greg Norman, Corey Pavin, Tom Kite and Mark McNulty.